Updated on July 26, 2022 by Sarina

 This post is about the different ways to do stitch-resist dyeing following the ancient Japanese resist dyeing technique known as Shibori.

 Let me warn you first – Nui shibori is a time-consuming dyeing technique, and on top of it, it is captivating.
 A deadly combination.
 If you get into it, you will be at it for a long time – literally.

 The stitching that is a part and parcel of the resist dyeing technique that Japanese call Nui shibori takes a lot of time, if you want to do it nicely.
 And after the stitching is over, you may want to leave the thread as it is on the fabric if you love embroidery.
-Then when you resist this, and dye the fabric and remove the thread you find you are addicted to it and want to make more patterns.
+Then when you resist this, and dye the fabric and remove the thread you find you are hooked to it and want to make more patterns.

 The patterns that are created with this stitch resist dyeing technique, each time, are so unique and beautiful that you will want to exhaust all possibilities – you might end up creating never before seen designs on clothes and fabrics.
-More reason to be addicted.
+More reason to be obsessed.

 Shibori dyeing involves dyeing a piece of fabric after tying, wrapping or stitching the fabric to prevent the dye from penetrating certain areas of the fabric.
 And Nui shibori is all about using stitching as a resist.

 In Nui shibori, definite shapes may be drawn and then stitching is used inside or on the edges to create the resist.
 There are many different patterns you can make on a fabric surface with different ways of stitching the fabric.
 Here are the most traditional stitching methods.

 - Mokume – this creates a wood grain pattern.
 A series of parallel running stitches are used here.